 ed., by Jane Yolen and Andrew Fusek Peters

-Bet you never expected to be reading a verse by Gertrude Stein to your wee one!
-I adore this collection of unexpected poems for kids ages 0-3, and they are will be enjoyed by preschool-aged children, too!
+I bet you never expected to be reading a verse by Gertrude Stein to your wee one!
+I adore this collection of unexpected poems for kids ages 0-3, and they will be enjoyed by preschool-aged children, too!
 Yolen and Peters have filled this compilation with poems by stellar poets like A.A.
 Milne, Langston Hughes and Robert Louis Stevenson.
-It really is impressive how well-chosen the poems are and how delightful they are to read.
-You won’t find another collection like this and Polly Dunbar’s whimsical illustrations just increase the magic!
+The poems are impressively well-chosen and delightful to read aloud.
+You won't find another collection like this and Polly Dunbar's whimsical illustrations increase the magic!

 The Whole Wide World and Me